Providing transparency across your investment journey

 If the real estate project successfully passes the underwriting process, a rating is determined on the deal’s score.
 Sharestates then determines the project’s suggested interest rate.
-View our risk matrix below.
+View our risk matrix above.

 Investing in Sharestates’ real estate loans is very simple.

 After making your investment, Sharestates will email notifications so you can track your returns and receive property updates through your investor account.

 Historically, real estate has outperformed the stock market.
 That’s why it is considered one of the best alternative asset classes.
 Real estate investing is not liquid, however, and it does carry some risks, but overall, it has been a good investment for private investors who perform the proper due diligence.
 We recommend always speaking with your investment advisor about any investment.